Bee Magic Honey

 Before long, they'll decide to move to the new home.
 That's when the scouts will make piping sounds.
 The piping tells all the bees, get ready and warm up your flight muscles because we're leaving soon.

 Once the scout bee does the buzz run all the bees will fly off within a minute.
-If you watch the video you'll see it's actually timed--60 seconds.

 Once at their new home, the workers will get to work immediately secreting wax so they can create honeycombs.